specialunderwear/as3-callatevent/readme.rst

 ==============================

-With callAtEvent you can write a class with methods that any function can call, without the need for an event parameter, that is never used.
+With callAtEvent you can write a class with methods that any function can call, without the need for an event parameter.
 This way your class is filled with useful methods instead of code that is only trigered once in a while by an event.
-That is less code than before.

 If you group common event handlers in mixin classes (https://github.com/specialunderwear/as3-mixin).
 You can call them in the context of your class using callAtEvent.